grigory-rechistov/interpreters-comparison/README.md

 * `translated` - binary translator to Intel 64 machine code
 * `native` - a static implementation of the test program in C

+## Build

+Just type `make`.
+For Visual Studio builds, open corresponding project or solution files.

+Use `make sanity` to perform a quick check of all variants.

+## Measure performance

 Use `./measure.sh` to measure run time of individual binaries or to perform a comparison of all techniques (alternatively, run `make all measure`).

+The graph plotting part of the script uses Gnuplot and AWK.

+## Supported Environments

-Tested to compile and run with GCC 4.8.1, GCC 5.1.0 and ICC 15.0.3 on Ubuntu Linux 12.04.5.
+- Tested to compile and run with GCC 4.8.1, GCC 5.1.0 and ICC 15.0.3 on Ubuntu Linux 12.04.5.
 Limited testing was also done on Windows 8.1 Cygwin64 environment, GCC 4.8.
+- Limited support for Visual Studio builds is provided.
+Certain types of interpreters will not build because of the CL compiler limitations or source code dependencies on GCC language extensions.

+## References

 An article discussing structure, performance variations, and comparison of interpreters: http://habrahabr.ru/company/intel/blog/261665/ (in Russian).